UBC Journalism 100 - Medium Blog Post Assignment

 When thinking about activism one of the first things that to come to mind are the women’s liberation marches with bra burning to tree hugger environmentalists that chain themselves to trees.
 The reality is that activism has changed from being a physical display for a cause, to a virtual display of support on the Internet through online communities.
 Activism is defined by dictionary.com as “the doctrine or practice of vigorous action or involvement as a means of achieving political or other goals, sometimes by demonstrations, protests, etc.”

 However, on the Internet, activism is supposedly demonstrated through online sharing as an act of activism, which I would call “passive online activism”.
 But what does this term mean?
-Well, “passive online activism” would be referring to the act of sharing information of relevant actuality through social media,positioning oneself on a side of a conflict such that a person could claim an act of activism while this person has not performed any real consequence action towards a solution, which is also commonly referred to as “slacktivism”.
+Well, “passive online activism” would be referring to the act of sharing information of relevant actuality through social media and positioning oneself on a side of a conflict while claiming to be an activist that has not acted in the "real" world to solve the issue, which is also commonly referred to as “slacktivism”.
 This is probably mostly observed through Facebook and under the definition of activism would not even be considered as such.
-I am not saying that online sharing is wrong in any manner, but even when the online tool of the Internet has given people the opportunity of augmenting the sound of previously unheard voices it has also done some damage to the concept of social movements.
+I am not saying that online sharing is wrong in any manner, but even as the Internet has given people the opportunity of augmenting the sound of previously unheard voices it has also done some damage to the concept of social movements.

 The trend passed from using the neutral of “immigrants” to the specificity of the term “refugees” that imply a forced act of moving due to external causes out of control for the individuals moving.
 This change in terminology and the sharing of the Aylan Kurdi’s supposedly lead to the softening of countries and newspapers towards taking refugees in the public outcry of the population as the hashtag #refugeeswelcome spiked in popularity on Twitter.
 The picture of Aylan Kurdi and articles regarding the photography flooded Facebook due to the millions of shares.